Tragic Orca Deaths Underscore Urgent Need to Restore Salmon Runs

 Orcas J28 and J54 belonged to a pod of whales that feed for part of the year on salmon that spawn in the Columbia-Snake River system in the Pacific Northwest, the most heavily dammed river system on Earth.
 Since the dams were completed, wild salmon populations in the area have plummeted by more than 95 percent.
-The future of four of these dams on the Lower Snake River is currently under consideration.
-The agencies that operate the dams are inviting public comment now through mid-January.
-Scientists say the single best thing we can do to save wild salmon is to take out the four dams: Ice Harbor, Little Goose, Lower Monumental and Lower Granite.
+Scientists say the single best thing we can do to save wild salmon is to take out four dams on the Lower Snake River: Ice Harbor, Little Goose, Lower Monumental and Lower Granite.

 The dams themselves are outdated and only supply about 4 percent of the region’s energy, power that could be replaced with greater efficiency, conservation and renewable energy resources.
 Scientists, fishermen, tribal groups and others throughout the Pacific Northwest are calling for the removal of the four dams to boost struggling salmon populations and assist other creatures that depend on salmon for survival, including orcas and grizzly bears.

 The tragic death of J28 and the likely death of her calf, J54, remind us of our responsibility to protect and restore salmon runs and the species that depend on them for survival.
-A new presidential administration does not change the picture.
-Control of the White House is not the key question here.
-The real question is how long will either party put up with wasting federal tax dollars on increasingly irrelevant lower Snake River dams that are deadly to salmon and the orcas that rely on them.
-We have an historic opportunity to restore what were once among the greatest salmon runs in the world.
-Speak up, and let government agencies know that the dams must come down so salmon can swim free and orcas can thrive.
+The real question is how long we will put up with wasting federal tax dollars on increasingly irrelevant lower Snake River dams that are deadly to salmon and the orcas that rely on them.